hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/meet_gemini.md

 ## Usage

-At present, Gemini supports compatibility with ZeRO parallel mode, and it is really simple to use Gemini: Inject the feathures of `GeminiPlugin` into training components with `booster`.
+At present, Gemini supports compatibility with ZeRO parallel mode, and it is really simple to use Gemini: Inject the features of `GeminiPlugin` into training components with `booster`.
 More instructions of `booster` please refer to [**usage of booster**](../basics/booster_api.md).

 ```python
 from torchvision.models import resnet18